geoffreyadebonojo-zz/tax-engine/README.md

 ```

 ##### To delete an existing tax bracket
-Uses the index of the tax bracket.
+Uses the index of the tax bracket to delete an existing bracket.

 `DELETE /tax_bracket?bracket_id=0`
 ```